ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

   <img src="/assets/images/on-what-it-takes/tiyaga.png" style="border: 1px solid black; padding: 10px; width: 600px">
 </div>

+> Most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than flashes of insight.

 On the brighter side, I feel quite optimistic about some of the teams scattered across government and academia.
 For example, E-CAIR has built task-specific systems, and I've seen some of their members publishing in *CL and ICML!
 I also met some folks from AIM [last year in Vienna at ACL](/notebook/2025/08/01/field-report-acl25/), so there's good investment happening there too.